phulst/node-tile38/README.md

 fence.close();
 ```

-NOTE: executeFence is still being tested and only works in the master branch!

 Many of the chaining functions below can be used for all search commands.
 See the [Tile38 documentation](http://tile38.com/commands/#search)
 for more info on what query criteria are supported by what commands.